atmos/camo/README.md

 [There's more info on the GitHub blog](https://github.com/blog/743-sidejack-prevention-phase-3-ssl-proxied-assets).

-We share a key between this proxy and the GitHub main app.
+We share a key between this proxy and the main GitHub app.
 We encrypt the URL with [hmac](http://en.wikipedia.org/wiki/HMAC) so we're not an open proxy.
-These keys come from the shell environment and are unique per deployment environment.
+The keys come from the shell environment and are unique per deployment environment.
 I'm not 100% sure this step is necessary.

 When the GitHub app renders markdown it replaces all of the `src` attributes on any `img` tags with the an appropriate URL to hit the proxies.

 ## Testing Functionality

 ### Start the server

     % coffee server.coffee

 ### In another shell